jfo/blog/source/posts/2014-03-31-again-forever-and-ever-a-blog.html.markdown

 layout: post
 title: Again, and forever and ever, a blog.
 date: 2014-03-31 21:49 UTC
-tags: hs
 ---

 I spent a huge chunk of my time today fussing over this site design.
 Back and forth and back and forth... writing everything from scratch or using a static generator or going back to wordpress...

 And aaaaah it was **so frustrating**.
 But __why__??
 What do I __want__ out of the design of this site that I haven't quite yet been able to achieve?
 I have some thoughts...